The SRG/eROSITA all-sky survey. X-ray emission from the warm-hot phase gas in long cosmic filaments: Surface brightness stacking

-is the quotient between the sum of the count profile and the sum of the exposure profile.
-We use the averaged surface brightness in the outer part of the stacked profile as the local background $S_\mathrm{X,bkg}$ and subtract it from the entire profile to get a net surface brightness profile as
+is the quotient between the sum of the count profile and the sum of the exposure profile, where $r_k$ is the radial transverse distance of the $k$ th bin.
+We used the averaged surface brightness in the outer part of the stacked profile as the local background, $S_\mathrm{X,bkg}$, and subtracted it from the entire profile to get a net surface brightness profile as

-Due to the projection of filaments at different redshifts, on average, each pixel is shared by 12 filaments if the profile is extracted up to 20~Mpc.
-It means that, for a single pixel, distance bins of different filaments at different redshifts could be simultaneously located at its position.
+Due to the projection effects, the distance bins of different filaments at different redshifts could be simultaneously located at a single position.
 Therefore, the surface brightness in different bins is possibly correlated.
-We apply a bootstrapping method to construct resampled pixel sets to obtain the estimates of the mean and covariance of the stacked profile.
-We use $l$ to denote the index of the randomized pixel sample.
-The $l$~th resample of the pixel set with replacement is
+We applied a bootstrapping method to construct resampled pixel sets to obtain the estimates of the mean and covariance of the stacked profile.
+We used $l$ to denote the index of the randomized pixel sample.
+The $l$th resample of the pixel set with the replacement is